Ameer-Alaswad/Petition/README.md

 # Petition
 # What is Petition?
-it is a website where you can sigh a Petition to support your cause.
+it is a website where you can sign a Petition to support your cause.
 # how can i run it ?
 clone it then - npm start-
 Runs the app in the development mode.
 Open http://localhost:8080 to view it in the browser.